cuijiyao01/docker-k8s-training/kubernetes/exercise_08_network_policy.md

 Before you deploy a network policy, check the connection from a random pod to the nginx pods via the service.

 Start a busybox image and connect to it.
 Try to re-use the busybox.yaml from exercise 05 but without the volumes and mounts.
 Use the `exec` command to open a shell session into it.
-Alternatively spin up a a temporary deployment with `kubectl run busybox --rm -ti --image=busybox /bin/sh`.
+Alternatively spin up a a temporary deployment with `kubectl run busybox --rm -ti --image=alpine:3.8 /bin/sh`.

 Do you remember, that your service name is also a valid DNS name?
 Instead of using an IP address to connect to your service, you can use its actual name (like `nginx-https`).